 SoonerSelect FAQ for Providers

-Oklahoma Health Care Authority (OHCA), in partnership with contracted entities (CEs) or health plans, has implemented a new health care delivery model called SoonerSelect.
+Oklahoma Health Care Authority (OHCA), in partnership with contracted entities (CEs) or health plans, has implemented a health care delivery model called SoonerSelect.
 This model consists of health and dental CEs that are responsible for coordinating whole-person care for enrollees.

 - Low-income parents